 Better privacy and better results

 These studies confirm what we have long believed at OPHARDT.
 As a pioneer of electronic hand hygiene feedback for healthcare institutions, OPHARDT has chosen group-based feedback from day one.
-Ever since OHMS (OPHARDT Hygiene Monitoring System) launched a decade ago, we have never introduced individual tracking.
+Ever since the OPHARDT Hygiene Monitoring System (new name Kanary) launched a decade ago, we have never introduced individual tracking.

 We believe that motivating a group through a strong sense of collective ownership is key to improving results.
 We also believe that preserving individual privacy is key to getting people excited about implementing electronic tracking.
 Digital feedback can either be seen as a tool of coercion or a helpful source of reliable data, depending on how it is rolled out.
 We do not force employees to wear special electronic badges, instead OHMS tracks dispenser use.
 Responding to healthcare workers main objection to adopting an electronic feedback systems is key to the system’s success.